maadavis/eg_broken/readme.md

 ## In /css/style.css
 + Set the default font on the body to 'Gentium Book Basic' with a fallback to serif, so it will be inherited by the rest of the elements.
 X

 + Use flex display to lay out the main menu in a horizontal row and use justify-content to distribute the links as space-between.
+X

 + Use left and right auto margin to center both the header and article sections horizontally on the page.
+X

 + Horizontally center the header h1 elements and use the font and text-transform properties to visually distinguish class .small from the other h1.
 Try to set it to 900-weight, Lato font (with a sans-serif fallback), in all caps.
 It should probably also be smaller in size.
+X

 + Use float to position the article figure on the right-hand side of the text.